stephenredfield/InstructorResources/SlackSetup.md

 ## Configuring your Class Workspace

 Now that you have a Slack Workspace for your class, it's time to get it properly setup for use.
 There are a few required setup procedures which follow here.
-To get started on setting these up, go to your class Workspace and get into the Workspace settings by clicking the Workspace dropdown, then selecting Workspace settings (under the "Administration" heading)
+To get started on setting these up, go to your class Workspace and get into the Workspace settings by clicking the Workspace dropdown, then selecting Workspace settings (under the "Settings & Administration" heading)

 ![Slack Workspace Settings](images/SlackWorkplaceSettings.png "Slack Workspace Settings")